benmorrow/Multiline-SpriteKit-Label/README.md

       }
     }

-Here's how your use it:
+Here's how you use it:

     let text = "hot dogs\ncold beer\nteam jerseys"
     let singleLineMessage = SKLabelNode()